facebookresearch/AnimatedDrawings/README.md

 5. Combining the animated gif, original video, and original drawings in Adobe Premiere.
 <img src='https://user-images.githubusercontent.com/6675724/219223438-2c93f9cb-d4b5-45e9-a433-149ed76affa6.gif' height="256" />

-Here is an example of the configs I used apply my motion to a character:
+Here is an example of the configs I used apply my motion to a character.
+To use these config files, ensure that the Rokoko exports the BVH with the Mixamo skeleton preset:

  ````python
 from animated_drawings import render